Dr. Ramesh's Biography

-As the Dean at CSU Northridge, Ramesh has forged a strong relationship between the college and the professional engineering community through innovative programs such as Tech Fest, and the annual Senior Design Project Showcase.
-His efforts have strengthened the pipeline and helped students explore their career options while encouraging academic excellence.
-Since 2011 the college has recruited 35 new faculty members and has active interdisciplinary centers in Energy Research, Entrepreneurship and Innovation.
-He has helped build a robust industry advisory board at the college level and active industry liaison councils at the program level.
+As the Dean at CSU Northridge, Ramesh forged a strong relationship between the college and the professional engineering community through innovative programs such as Tech Fest, and the annual Senior Design Project Showcase.
+His efforts strengthened the pipeline and helped students explore their career options while encouraging academic excellence.
+As dean, Dr. Ramesh recruited over 35 new faculty members and led active interdisciplinary centers in Energy Research, Entrepreneurship and Innovation.
+He helped build a robust industry advisory board at the college level and active industry liaison councils at the program level.
 This has led to several productive partnerships benefiting students and faculty.